learn-co-curriculum/phase-4-creating-a-rails-api/README.md

 since this kind of operation is pretty common for a Rails developer, there's a handy generator that will set up all the code we need: `rails g resource`.

-Run this code in your terminal:
+`cd` into the `dvd-shop` directory, then run this code in your terminal:

 ```sh
 rails g resource Movie title year:integer length:integer director description poster_url category discount:boolean female_director:boolean --no-test-framework